GenoRobotics-EPFL/Identification/primerDesign/README.md

 4. Each cluster is then aligned using clustal omega
 5. For each aligned cluster we run the primalscheme program, which returns some candidate primers, that we add up in a list
 6. we test each pair of primers on the whole dataset, and retain the one that covers the most elements.
-7. We repeat the algorithm on the remaining datasets while ensuring that no cross or self-binding occur between the primers chosen.
+7. We repeat the algorithm on the remaining datasets while ensuring that no cross or self-binding occurs between the primers chosen.

 ## Usage - Installation
 After having cloned the project, you will need to install python3, pip and clustal omega (clustalo) via your favorite package installer.